 Ann is a member of the Board of Directors of the Grand Canyon Conservancy in Arizona and of Puentes de Salud in Philadelphia, PA.

 Ann is fluent in Spanish and conversational in French.
 She resides in the greater Philadelphia area with her husband and a menagerie of critters, with frequent visits from 3 grown children, their mates and adorable 2 granddaughters (so far!).
 She enjoys travel, hiking, cooking, yoga, horseback riding, indigenous cultures and a really good book.

 Marlene L. Olshan

-Marlene began her career in the fashion retail sector.
-She has served as the Vice President, Stores for various national chains of clothing stores such as Children’s Place, Conran’s, Aeropostale, and G-III apparel.
-In these roles, Marlene was responsible for scaling up brick and mortar stores from concept to expansion, with direct P&L responsibility for hundreds of stores nationwide.
-Marlene served as an active member of each respective organization’s Executive Committee.
+Prior to Spectrem, Marlene began her career out of college in the fashion retail sector.
+She served as Vice President, Stores, for various national retail chains such as Children’s Place, and Aeropostale, a division of Macy’s Specialty Stores.
+In these roles, Marlene was responsible for scaling up brick and mortar stores from concept to nationwide expansion, with direct P&L responsiblity.
+At each of these respective organizations, she served on the organization’s Executive Committee.

 Marlene currently serves on the Board of Directors for the Human Rights Campaign Foundation and the Mayor’s Fund for Philadelphia and has been recognized in the past for her community service.
 She is a recipient of the “Connector” award from Leadership Philadelphia acknowledging her as a top leader in the region for exemplifying “high quality leadership and concern for the common good”.
 In both 2009 and 2016 she received the Humanitarian Award from B’Nai Brith Philadelphia, and is also the recipient of the Advocacy Award from the Center for Civil Rights.